MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Setting_Up_and_Running_Functional_Tests.md

 [hyperlink]: https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2Falmvm%2Fmaster%2Flabs%2Fvstsextend%2Fselenium%2Farmtemplate%2Fazuredeploy.json
 1. Click on the deploy to Azure button. [![Deploy to Azure][image]][hyperlink] This will automatically redirect you to the **Custom deployment** blade in the Azure portal.
 1. If prompted, sign in with the user account that has the Owner role in the Azure subscription you will be using in this lab and has the role of the Global Administrator in the Azure AD tenant associated with this subscription.
+1. On the **Custom deployment** blade, select **Edit template**.
+1. On the **Edit template** blade, locate the line `"https://raw.githubusercontent.com/microsoft/azuredevopslabs/master/labs/vstsextend/selenium/armtemplate/chrome_firefox_VSTSagent_IIS.ps1"`, replace it with `https://raw.githubusercontent.com/MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/master/Allfiles/Labs/11b/chrome_firefox_VSTSagent_IIS.ps1`, and click **Save**.
-1. On the **Custom deployment** blade, specify the following settings:
+1. Back on the **Custom deployment** blade, specify the following settings:

     | Setting | Value |
     | --- | --- |